vmware-archive/dispatch/ci/README.md

 ## Current pipelines

-Dispatch CI consists (as of today) of two pipelines:
+Dispatch CI consists (as of today) of the following pipelines:
 * `dispatch-pr` - executed for every Pull Request. runs basic syntax checks, unit tests and coverage.
 * `e2e` - executed for open PRs with `run-e2e` label.
+* `base-images` - executed for open PRs on every language base images

 New pipelines will be added as needed.